Unfulfilled Christian religious predictions: Lutheran Church

-Michael Stiefel predicted the end of the world in 1533 and lost his position as minister in consequence.
-He was found another position by Philip Melanchthon.
+Michael Stiefel predicted the end of the world in 1533 and consequently lost his position as minister.
+He was given another position by Philip Melanchthon.

 One later writer noted, "In all of [Martin Luther's] work there was a sense of urgency for the time was short... the world was heading for Armageddon in the war with the Turk."

-Even after Luther's death in 1546, Lutheran leaders kept up the claim of the nearness of the end.
-About the year 1584, a zealous Lutheran named Adam Nachenmoser wrote the large volume Prognosticum Theologicum in which he predicted: "In 1590 the Gospel would be preached to all nations and a wonderful unity would be achieved.
+Even after Luther's death in 1546, Lutheran leaders maintained the claim of the nearness of the end.
+About the year 1584, a Lutheran named Adam Nachenmoser wrote the volume Prognosticum Theologicum in which he predicted: "In 1590 the Gospel would be preached to all nations and a wonderful unity would be achieved.
 The last days would then be close at hand."
 Nachenmoser offered numerous conjectures about the date; 1635 seemed most likely.

 The Lutheran Church–Missouri Synod issued a study in 1989 refuting any end times claims, declaring that "repeatedly taught by Jesus and the apostles is the truth that the exact hour of Christ's coming remains hidden in the secret counsels of God (Matt.
 24:36)".